intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino/README.md

 ---
 ### VINOPerf
-VINOPerf provides a dependency-reduced solution based on [Inference Model]().
-It can be integrated into existing applications without Spark.
+VINOPerf is a dependency-reduced Perf based on [Inference Model](https://analytics-zoo.github.io/0.4.0/#ProgrammingGuide/inference/#inference-model).
+It runs locally and calculates performance data (i.e. throughput and latency) for the pre-trained int8 model using dummy input.

 ```bash
 export SPARK_HOME=the root directory of Spark